jmontleon/text-gen/README.md

 To get set up an autoscaling GPU machinset on your OpenShift cluster in AWS quickly, see: https://github.com/redhat-na-ssa/datasci-keras-gpt2-nlp

+You may wish to change the instance type on the resulting machinset from the default to `g5.xlarge` for a GPU with more RAM.

 ## Usage

 ### Install